olleharstedt/subsetphp/README.md

 > It looks into possibilities such as having some types ref counted and not others (IRefCounted!), or having specific instances ref counted, and why none of these solutions were deemed acceptable.

+Escape analysis - decide what can be stack allocated and what must be heap allocated during compile time.

 Benchmark
 ---------